ejntaylor/prodpress_application/readme.md

-# WP MVC Application Starter
+# ProdPress Application Starter

-WP MVC is a Model View Controller Framework for building scalable applications with WordPress.
-Install this as a plugin to get started.
+ProdPress is a Model View Controller Framework for building scalable applications with WordPress.
+Use this starter application alongside the ProdPress plugin to get started.

 ## Getting Started

-You will need to use this starter application in conjunction with the [MVC Framework plugin](https://github.com/raisonon/wp-mvc)..
+You will need to use this starter application in conjunction with the [ProdPress plugin](https://github.com/raisonon/prodpress)..

 ## Contributing